Panay: Etymology

-Before 1212, Panay was called Simsiman.
+In the past, Panay was called Simsiman.
 The community is located at the shores of the Ulian River and was linked by a creek.
 The creek provided salt to the Ati people as well as animals which lick the salt out of the salty water.
 Coming from the root word "simsim", "simsimin" means "to lick something to eat or to drink", thus the place was called Simsiman.

 The native Ati called the island Aninipay from words "ani" to harvest and "nipay", a hairy grass abundant in the whole Panay.